-Angela is a registered dietitian passionate about sharing the importance of good nutrition with the public.
-She is National Nutrition Advisor at the Heart Foundation and owner of ABC Nutrition and is regularly invited to share her knowledge in the media.
+Angela is a registered dietitian passionate about sharing good nutrition with the public.
+She is the owner of ABC Nutrition and is regularly invited to share her knowledge in the media.

 At school I studied biology, chemistry, statistics, geography, drama and English.
 I knew I wanted to study Nutrition at university so I tried to focus my subjects at school around that – but I also loved drama.
 Perhaps that’s where my love of working in the media stemmed from?

 After school I went straight to Otago University to study nutrition, with the aim of becoming a dietitian.
-In my first year, I took some marketing papers ‘for fun’ and found that I not only enjoyed marketing, but I was doing quite well at it too, so I decided to do double degree in Consumer and Applied Science (Human Nutrition) and Commerce (Marketing Management).
+In my first year, I took some marketing papers ‘for fun’ and found that I not only enjoyed marketing, but I was doing quite well at it too.
+That being the case, I decided to do double degree in Consumer and Applied Science (Human Nutrition) and Commerce (Marketing Management).
 It was definitely a juggle undertaking a double degree at university, as my timetables were constantly clashing, but it was worth it.

 After completing both degrees, I took a year off before completing my Post Graduate Diploma in Dietetics.

 Was your study directly related to what you do now?
 He ōrite tāu mahi i taua wā ki tāu mahi o ināianei?

 Yes!
 The skills I learned through my Nutrition degree and training in dietetics are put to use every single day – whether it’s in the workplace or at home.
 I have learnt the importance of critically reviewing the bulk of the evidence, rather than picking up on the results of a single study, to inform my practice.